-Detection of antibodies against all strains of Coronavirus thus eliminates False Positives by detecting antibodies that are not specific to SARS-CoV-2.
+Detection of antibodies against all strains of Coronavirus, thus eliminating false positives by identifying antibodies that are not specific to SARS-CoV-2.

 Targeted detection of 'Neutralizing Antibodies' (e.g. antibodies against Spike Protein Receptor Binding Domain) thus providing information on the individual's immunity likelihood.

-Controls for other types of Non-Specific-Binding (NSB), thus flagging non-valid / erroneous results.
+Controls for other types of Non-Specific-Binding (NSB), thus flagging invalid/erroneous results.

 Detection of antibodies against all 4 structural proteins of SARS-CoV-2, thus eliminating False Negatives.